CoherentStructures/CoherentStructures.jl/docs/src/fem.md

 See also the documentation in [`dof2node`](@ref) and [`CoherentStructures.gridContext`](@ref)

-When working with (non-natural) boundary conditions, the ordering is further changed, as there will be less degrees of freedom in total.
-See also the documentation below.
+When working with (non-natural) [Boundary Conditions](@ref), the ordering is further changed, due to there being fewer degrees of freedom in total.

 ## Assembly